monomadic/ncw/README.md

 NCW (Native Instruments Compressed Wave) is a lossless compression algorithm developed by Native Instruments which is essentially DPCM and bit truncation.

 This library is a zero-dependency Rust-based library to decode NCW files.
-It serves as part of a wider reverse engineering effort of proprietary audio formats, and this particular library is used in [ni-file](https://github.com/monomadic/ni-file).
+It serves as part of a [wider reverse engineering effort](https://github.com/open-sound) of proprietary audio formats, and this particular library is used in [ni-file](https://github.com/monomadic/ni-file), a library for Native Instruments file formats support in rust.

 This repository also includes an ncw to wav conversion cli tool, `ncw-decode`.